Irreversible entropy production, from quantum to classical: Applications

 The same analysis can also be made for the full CGF~\eqref{InfQuenches_CGF}, as done in ~\cite{Scandi2019}.
 The result is compactly expressed as

 When $[H, \delta H] = 0$, this reduces to

-One can see from this expression that $K$ satisfies the Jarzynski equation $K(\lambda = 1) = \ln\langle e^{-\sigma}\rangle = 0$.
-In addition, it also satisfies the stronger Gallavotti-Cohen symmetry $K(\lambda) = K(1-\lambda)$.
-This implies that $P(\sigma)$ will obey an exchange fluctuation theorem $P(\sigma)/P(-\sigma) = e^\sigma$; or, put it differently, that the probability distribution of the time-reversed process is the same as for the forward one.
+From this expression, one appreciates that $K$ satisfies the Jarzynski equation $K(\lambda = 1) = \ln\langle e^{-\sigma}\rangle = 0$.
+In addition, it also satisfies the stronger Gallavotti-Cohen symmetry $K(\lambda) = K(1-\lambda)$, which implies that $P(\sigma)$ obeys an exchange fluctuation theorem $P(\sigma)/P(-\sigma) = e^\sigma$; or, put it differently, that the probability distribution of the time-reversed process is the same as for the forward one.
 This is a consequence of the infinitesimal/quasi-static nature of this process and does not happen for non-infinitesimal quenches.
-It turns out that the These facts are also true Gallavotti-Cohen symmetry is also present in the full coherent case, Eq.~\eqref{InfQuenches_CGF_expansion}, (it follows from the property $\text{cov}_i^y (A,B) = \text{cov}_i^{1-y}(B,A)$).